-The Australian Hydrographic Office (AHO) publishes and updates approximately 500 official paper nautical charts.
+The Australian Hydrographic Office (AHO) publishes and updates official paper nautical charts.

 Selected AHO published paper charts are reproduced by the UK Hydrographic Office in their world-wide Admiralty chart series.
-AHO published charts within the Admiralty chart series are easily identified by their 'Aus' and 'SLB' chart numbers.
+AHO published charts within the Admiralty chart series are easily identified by their 'Aus', ‘PNG’ and 'SLB' chart numbers.

-Aus charts are official paper nautical charts published by the Australian Hydrographic Office (AHO), Australia's national charting authority.
-Aus charts allow:
+AHO published paper charts are official nautical products published by the Australian Hydrographic Office (AHO), Australia’s national charting authority as authorised under the Navigation Act.

 For more information about the use of paper charts in Australian waters, see Paper Charting Information.

-AHO distribution agents sell AUS and SLB charts as single charts.
+AHO distribution agents sell AUS, PNG and SLB charts as single charts.

-The online catalogue, known as the Australian Chart Index, contains information up-to-date to the latest published Australian Notices to Mariners Edition.
+Our online chart catalogue, known as the Australian Chart Index provides information up-to-date to the latest published Australian Notices to Mariners Edition.

-The UK Hydrographic Office's (UKHO) Charts and Publications Catalogue also lists the 'Aus' and 'SLB' charts reproduced and included in the world-wide Admiralty chart series.
-Aus and SLB charts included provide coverage of major shipping routes and commercial ports.
-Aus and SLB charts which are not reproduced by the UKHO are not listed in their catalogue (but the limits are shown on the face of their reproductions).
-When using the UKHO catalogue, you should be aware that a more appropriate Aus and SLB charts at a large scale may be available from an AHO distribution agent.
+The UK Hydrographic Office's (UKHO) Charts and Publications Catalogue also lists the 'Aus', ‘PNG’ and 'SLB' charts reproduced and included in the world-wide Admiralty chart series.
+Aus, PNG and SLB charts included provide coverage of major shipping routes and commercial ports.
+Aus, PNG and SLB charts which are not reproduced by the UKHO are not listed in their catalogue (but the limits are shown on the face of their reproductions).
+When using the UKHO catalogue, you should be aware that a more appropriate Aus, PNG and SLB charts at a large scale may be available from an AHO Distribution Agent.